Honey-Bee-Roundup-Capstone/dash-repo/README.md

 ### Hypothesis

-Our initial hypothesis is that honeybee colony loss has increased over time and will continue to increase year over year if no measures are taken to mitigate or reverse this outcome.
+Our initial hypothesis is that honeybee colony loss has increased over time and will continue to increase year after year if no measures are taken to mitigate or reverse this outcome.
 Some initial questions we have are:

 How much have honeybee colonies diminished over time?
 Is this loss compounded year over year?

 What significant features drive honeybee colony loss?

-What time of year is the biggest loss?
+What time of year has the biggest loss?

-What state/area suffers heaviest loss and primary factors attributing to that?

-Does summer or winter have the largest loss?
+- Does summer or winter have the largest loss?

+What state/area suffers heaviest losses?

+What are the primary factors attributing to colony loss?

 Does the beekeeper to colony ratio have an effect on colony loss?
+- Does a Closer to 1:1 ratio bode better for a colony's survival?

 ### Target variable

-Our target variable is honeybee colony loss.
+Our target variable is <b><u>honeybee colony loss</u></b>.
 We trained and evaluated several machine learning models to predict future colony loss based on significant features.
-We selected the best-performing model for testing unseen data.
+- Starting Colony Count
+- Net Gain/Loss through the year.
+- Bee Keeper to Hive Ratio
+We selected Our Lasso-Lars Model, with a 35% better prediction rate than baseline mean.

 ### Need to haves (Deliverables):

-Final Notebook: Full pipeline, hypotheses, statistical testing, markdown, code comments wrangle.py explore.py modeling.py Three models including time series Slide deck 7-10 minute presentation to a mixed technical and non-tech audience.
+- Final Notebook: Full pipeline, hypotheses, statistical testing, markdown, code comments, three models including time series.
+- wrangle.py: Docstrings and code comments.
+- explore.py: Docstrings and code comments.
+- modeling.py: Docstrings and code comments.
+- Slide deck
+- 7-10 minute presentation to a mixed technical and non-technical target audience.

 ### Nice to haves (With more time):

-Interactive map
+<s>Interactive map</s>
+Comparision of different regions
+Comparision of Stressor Data (ie. Mites, Pesticides, Diseases, etc.)
+Full Comparison of Transient Bees vs. Bees exclusive to a state.

 ***